cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/condition.md

 * Currently `problem-list-item` and `encounter-diagnosis` are supported.
 * Any field which is missing will be interpreted as nulling out or removing data from the resource.
 See [FHIR<sup>®</sup> Update] for additional details about update operations.
-* The code.coding field can have at most 2 codings, one of which must be set as `userSelected: true` and the other one must be set as `userSelected: false`.
+* The code.coding field can have multiple codings.
+However only one for userSelected=true and one for userSelected=false will be written to millennium.

 ### Authorization Types